-The proximity of the proposed apartments to the school, the park and the YMCA makes this a good location for infill and a walkable community.
+The proximity of the proposed apartments to Curington Elementary School, the Northside Park and the YMCA makes this a productive location for infill and a walkable community.
 This appears to be a good use of a nonperforming site on a very challenged lot due to the proximity to the power line easement, the drainage channel and the law enforcement center.
-The development meets two of the goals of our Economic Development Work Plan:
+The development meets two of the goals of our Economic Development Work Plan: 1) Provide 69 units of housing in a lower price range than other new

-- 1) Provide 69 units of housing in a lower price range than other new complexes; - 2) Infill project avoiding sprawl and taking advantage of existing utility infrastructure.

-Staff is supportive of the rezoning to R-4.
+complexes (housing diversity); 2) Infill project avoiding sprawl and taking advantage of existing utility infrastructure.
+Staff is supportive of the multi-family use on this site.

-COST
+COST · · · · · · · · · · · · · · · · · · ·

 SOURCE OF FUNDS

-ADDITIONAL

-INFORMATION
+ADDITIONAL INFORMATION